worldbank/WB-rezoning-explorer-api/README.md

 ```
 - There is an additional vector tile server for certain infrastructure layers hosted by Development Seed.
 It is available at reztileserver.com
 - The production API endpoint is behind a manually configured CloudFront Origin for performance enhancement.

+### ReztileServer

+The reztileserver hosts certain vector tiles using https://github.com/consbio/mbtileserver.
+This is currently hosted in the AWS infra on Fargate, using EFS for the data files.
+There is a cloudfront distribution pointing to it: https://d3hkm6tx5mgudr.cloudfront.net for ssl termination and caching.